 This is particularly common amongst mothers of ill or premature babies due to worry over baby’s condition.
-If you are expressing over this time, you may notice fluctuation in your milk production, or a temporary decrease in supply.
+If you are expressing over this time, you may notice a fluctuation in your milk production or a temporary decrease in supply.

 It is essential to have good support around you during this time, whether that is friends, family or care providers.
 Unhelpful comments during stressful periods can cause you to give up breastfeeding even if you don’t want to.
 If you get periods to relax a decrease in milk supply will only be temporary and will increase again.
 If your baby is still breastfeeding or you are expressing milk, your milk supply will continue.

 It can be helpful during these times to speak to other moms who have had a similar experience.
 Check local mother and baby groups, or charities in your area for peer supporters.

 Certain drugs or prescribed medication may interfere with your let down.
 It is always best to discuss the use of any prescribed or over the counter medications with your doctor or a pharmacist before using.
 Always read the leaflets with medications to ensure there are no contraindications with breastfeeding.